-While the trend across America was once a one-way street through downtowns that trend is changing and for good reason.
-We believe Aberdeen would significantly benefit by converting Main Street from a one-way to a two-way and with a two-phased approach we can make the change fairly quickly with minimal financial investment for the city.
+While the trend across America was once a one-way street through downtowns, that trend is changing, and for good reason.
+We believe Aberdeen would significantly benefit by converting Main Street from a one-way to a two-way and our conclusions are based on the success stories of cities across America making the same investments in their communities.
+Two-way conversions show proven economic development, increased safety, successful vehicle and pedestrian traffic, and efficiency benefits.
 Such a conversion may not be a magic bullet but it is another big step forward in the revitalization of Downtown Aberdeen so we encourage you to support the effort.

 Increased Traffic Downtown

 Bringing more people down Main Street improves visibility for downtown businesses likely increasing sales, revenue and the tax base.
-Currently, southbound traffic is forced to drive around Main Street, with a conversion downtown would easily double its traffic based on daily car counts:
+Currently, southbound traffic is forced to drive around Main Street, with a two-way conversion Main Street’s traffic will increase substantially.
+A study was recently done by a South Dakota engineering firm, HDR, to look at converting our Main Street to a two-way street.
+That study concluded a conversion will increase daily traffic past local businesses on Main Street by an average of 750 cars per day and it will also increase pedestrian traffic.

 BONUS: Turning Main Street into a two-way would also make it one of just a few uninterrupted thoroughfares running the length of town.